Healthy Homes Assessment Taradale

 Draught Stopping Taradale

-If you can feel external air getting in, or see the sound of a clear draught emanating from a gap or hole or crack, then it’s probably a gap or hole that requirements sealing in somehow.
-Large cracks and gaps should be stopped permanently.
-Cracks that are greater than 3mm and let air in or out of the house require the sealing.
-For example, if an open fireplace is not in use, it can create draughts.
-This should be sealed off.
-Property managers and landlords are accountable for ensuring that these draughts are stopped whenever imaginable.
+If you are able to feel external air flowing in or the air is clear out of a hole or gap and you are able to feel it, it is likely a crack or crack that needs sealing in somehow.
+Large cracks and gaps should be sealed permanently.
+Cracks that are greater than 3mm and let air in or out from the house need the sealing.
+For example, if the open fireplace is not in use, it may cause draughts and must be sealed off.
+Property managers and landlords are responsible for making sure that these draughts are stopped in the maximum extent imaginable.

-There is no require to block up intentional gaps or holes that are part of the building.
-For example, tiny gaps around doors and windows could be necessary to allow for movement of the structure as the household is heated and cools so that they are able to be opened and closed rather than securing.
-We will test every window and door in an Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps which are part of the construction.
+For instance, small gaps around doors and windows could be required to allow movement of the building as the house gets warmer and cooler, in order to let them be shut and opened, rather instead of being stuck.
+We will examine all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections